Confirmation Bias: Why No One Changes Their Mind

 Look.
-I’m guilty of it too.
-After being exposed to liberal politics throughout school and then continuing to consume confirming information via mainstream media for several years after, I hardly watch any left leaning media anymore.
+I’ve been guilty of it too.
+After being exposed to liberal politics throughout school and then continuing to consume confirming information via mainstream media for several years after, I hardly watched any right leaning media.

 Why do people have confirmation basis?

 1. There is more information available than ever before.